 The recent emergence of the Voice Arts® Awards, however, is still relatively new to the voice acting industry, and so we continue to illuminate the opportunity it represents for the actors and content creators—for whom it was created—in the scope of awards generally.
 Aside from being the first and only comprehensive awards program focused on the particulars of an otherwise unseen and largely unsung aspect of the entertainment industry, the Voice Arts® Awards is a nonprofit endeavor, based on the same administrative principles as the Emmy, Clio, Cannes Lion, Webby, PromaxBDA, Webby and other industry awards which are open to the public.

 There are many good and special aspects of awards contests.
 Perhaps the most important is that they have the power to inspire us to pursue excellence in all we do.
-And, unlike head to head sporting events, it is not as winners or losers that we seek to frame the acknowledgment, but as people putting their best forward.
+And, unlike head-to-head sporting events, it is not as winners or losers that we seek to frame the acknowledgment, but as artists putting their best forward.
 In the administration of the Voice Arts® Awards, it’s not about being better than someone else.
 It’s about being your best.
 Here are ten ways to make awards work for you.

 1. Marketing is a business expense.